Terradue/doc-tep-geohazards/source/tutorials/burned-area.rst

 |

 A high NBR value indicates healthy vegetation while a low value indicates bare ground and recently burnt areas.
 Non-burnt areas are normally attributed to values close to zero.
-The difference between the pre-fire and post-fire NBR obtained from the images is used to calculate the delta NBR (dNBR or ∆NBR).
-[1]_ [2]_
+The Burned Area Analysis product output of the service provides the delta Normalized Burn Ratio (dNBR) and the Relativized Burn Ratio (RBR).
+The dNBR (the difference between pre-fire and post-fire) is useful to identify recently burned areas and differentiate them from bare soil and other non-vegetated areas.
+The RBR is advantageous when the absolute change between pre-fire and post-fire NBR is small.

 Select the processing
 =====================